ltw-webdesign-2/define-your-project/README.md

 ---
-summary: 'Quick project summary shown here.'
+summary: 'Write up a basic overview of the website you plan to code this term.'
-time: '30 mins'
+time: '30 minks'
 deliverables: 'Text document'
 ---